0xack13/0xackBlog/content/CSharpEBM.md

 }
 ```

 So, this is purely a syntactic sugar feature in order to simplify code typing and wasn't merely intended for any other reason.
-Also, you might notice how the `$` was generated using `string.format` along with the variable we passed inline of the `WriteLine` method.
+Also, you might notice how the `$` was generated using `string.format` along with the variable which we passed inline the `WriteLine` method.